-In October 2006, Prince Philip made a surprise visit to Iraq to visit British Army troops.
+In October 2006, he made a surprise visit to Iraq to visit British Army troops.

 He spent time with personnel from The Queen's Royal Hussars (QRH) deployed in Basra, who at the time were nearing the end of a six-and-a-half month tour in the country.

-At the time, the UK had around 7,000 troops in Iraq.
+At the time, the UK had about 7,000 troops in Iraq.

-During his visit, the Duke gave praise to the soldiers he had met: "It's a great pleasure to see you here.
+During his visit, the Duke gave praise to the soldiers he had met, saying: "It's a great pleasure to see you here.